 Here are some of our Raking Injury Prevention Tips!

 - Do stretching exercises before and throughout your yard work

 - Bend at the knees, not the waist, when you pick up things

 - Look into purchasing ergonomic tools.
-An ergonomic tool is one that has been engineered in such a way that it helps protect you from injury
+An ergonomic tool has been engineered in such a way that it helps protect you from injury

 - Avoid repetitive twisting and turning

 - Take breaks.
-This will allow your muscles rest and will minimize strain.
+This will allow your muscles to rest and will minimize strain.

 - When raking leaves, use a “scissors stance.”
 Right foot forward and left foot back for a few minutes, then switch

-- Hold rake handle close to your body and stand up straight
+- Hold the rake handle close to your body and stand up straight

-- Change sides frequently to avoiding overusing one side of your body, but avoid twisting when you pass the rake from one side to the other
+- Change sides frequently to avoid overusing one side of your body, but avoid twisting when you pass the rake from one side to the other

 - When leaves are under the rake, pull them straight back towards your body